Xunnamius/eslint-plugin-import/docs/rules/order.md

 Ensures imports spanning multiple lines are separated from other imports with a newline while single-line imports are grouped together (and the space between them consolidated) if they belong to the same [group](#groups-array) or [`pathGroups`](#pathgroups-array-of-objects).

 The default value is `"never"`, which makes this a no-op.

+> \[!IMPORTANT]
+>
+> When all of the following are true:
+>   - `consolidateIslands` is set to `"inside-groups"`
+>   - [`newlines-between`](#newlines-between-ignorealwaysalways-and-inside-groupsnever) is set to `"always-and-inside-groups"`
+>   - [`newlines-between-types`](#newlines-between-types-ignorealwaysalways-and-inside-groupsnever) is set to `"never"`
+>   - [`sortTypesAmongThemselves`](#sorttypesamongthemselves-truefalse) is set to `true`
+>
+> Then `newlines-between-types` will yield to `consolidateIslands` and allow newlines to separate multiline imports and a single newline to separate all type-only imports from all normal imports.
+Other than that, `newlines-between-types: "never"` functions [as described](#newlines-between-types-ignorealwaysalways-and-inside-groupsnever).
+>
+> This configuration is useful to keep type-only imports stacked tightly
+> together at the bottom of your import block to preserve space while still
+> logically organizing normal imports for quick and pleasant reference.

 For example, given the following settings: